OutdatedGuy/cached_video_player_plus/example/README.md

 # cached_video_player_plus_example

-Demonstrates how to use the cached_video_player_plus plugin.
+Demonstrates how to use the cached_video_player_plus package.

 ## Getting Started